 Electric scooter rental trial

-Nottingham City Council has more than 200 electric scooters, also known as e-scooters, available for both short-term and long-term hire.
+Nottingham City Council has more than 200 electric scooters (e-scooters), available for both short-term and long-term hire.

-E-scooters offer the potential for convenient, fun, clean and affordable travel while social distancing measures are in place, reduce reliance on car trips and lower harmful emissions.
+E-scooters offer the potential for convenient, fun, clean and affordable travel, reduce reliance on car trips and lower harmful emissions.

-Our rental scheme, operated by Wind Mobility, aims to support key workers and people getting back to work in both Nottingham and Derby, during a 12-month trial period.
-Key workers will be able to hire an e-scooter at a discounted rate of £30 per month through a special take home service complete with helmet and charging cable.
+Our rental scheme, operated by Wind Mobility, aims to support key workers and people getting back to work in both Nottingham and Derby, during a 12-month trial period that began on 27 October 2020.
+Key workers can hire an e-scooter at a discounted rate of £30 per month through a special take home service complete with helmet and charging cable.
 Full training will be provided during handover.
 Free maintenance checks can be booked to ensure the e-scooter remains in good condition.

 The aim of the scheme is to test the new form of transport to see how it works in practice, and whether it could offer a greener way to travel around the city in the future.